jrtabash/ishlang/docs/specification.md

 - Mode must be one of 'r' (read), 'w' (write) or 'a' (append)
 - Use foreach to iterate over lines in a file
+- Use withfile to open a file, do work and close file

 **fclose**: Close file
 ```